pablocael/pynear/README.md

 # Benchmarks

-Several datasets were built and used for time benchmarks using L2 distance functions.
-Although Pyvptree does support Binary Index (VPTreeBinaryIndex) using hamming distance functions, the benchmarks focus on L2 distances since Pyvptree's binary index still need more optimizations to be able to compete with faiss in any way.

-All benchmarks were generated using 12th Gen Intel(R) Core(TM) i7-1270P with 16 cores.

-For each benchmark we use [Faiss Library](https://github.com/facebookresearch/faiss) and [Scikit-Learn](https://scikit-learn.org/stable/install.html) as baseline of comparison.

-The below benchmarks are for different values of K (1, 2, 4, 8, 16), comparing Faiss, Sklearn and Pyvptree.

-Benchmarks are split into dimensionality ranges for better analysis.

-To customize or regenerate the benchmarks as well as to see benchmark results, see [benchmarks](./pyvptree/benchmark/README.md) session.
+To visualize, customize or regenerate the benchmarks as well as to see benchmark results, see [benchmarks](./pyvptree/benchmark/README.md) session.

 # Development